 The charity is very involved in the community and relies on voluntary help.
-The volunteers assist in various areas of the charity, a key area being the transport of persons suffering from cancer to attend appointments using our custom-made vehicles.
+The number of volunteers have increased since the end of Covid and are therefore able to assist in various areas of the charity, a key area being the transport of persons suffering from cancer to attend appointments using our custom-made vehicles.
 We wish to thank all volunteers for their loyal support and service.